What is Value at Risk (VaR)?

 1. Large portfolios

-Calculation of Value at Risk for a portfolio not only requires one to calculate the risk and return of the asset but also the correlations between them.
-Thus, the greater the number or diversity of assets in a portfolio, calculating VAR will be difficult.
+Calculation of Value at Risk for a portfolio not only requires one to calculate the risk and return of each asset but also the correlations between them.
+Thus, the greater the number or diversity of assets in a portfolio, the more difficult it is to calculate VaR.

-The different approaches in calculating VAR can lead to different results with the same portfolio.
+Different approaches to calculating VaR can lead to different results for the same portfolio.

-Calculation of VAR requires one to make assumptions as inputs.
-If assumptions are not good or are wrong, the VAR figure will also be wrong.
+Calculation of VaR requires one to make some assumptions and use them as inputs.
+If the assumptions are not valid, then neither is the VaR figure.

 Key Elements of Value at Risk

 - Specified amount of loss in value or percentage